-Docker Swarm, like Kubernetes, is used to administer a large number of containers, using a scheduling and filtering system to determine the optimal node selection where containers should be deployed.
+Like Kubernetes, it is used to administer a large number of containers, using a scheduling and filtering system to determine the optimal node selection where containers should be deployed.

-The primary advantage of this is that Docker Swarm is natively compatible with Docker containers.
+The solution is natively compatible with Docker containers.
 Consequently, it is simple to start using it and integrating your Docker containers.
 However, it lacks some of the advanced features that Kubernetes offers.
 So, it cannot be integrated with other types of containers, making it a less fully-featured option.

 Well, you should be using both!
 If you are still confused, let’s break it down further.